-If you’re hiking the Culinary Way of St. James, you’ll realise quickly: it’s not just the stop at one of the five huts that’s truly unique.
+If you’re hiking the Culinary Way of St. James, you’ll realise quickly: it’s not just the stop at one of the six huts that’s truly unique.
 The hiking routes on the way there are filled with highlights as well!

-Whether it’s up to the Jamtal hut, the Friedrichshafener hut, the Heidelberger hut, the Almstrüberl or the Ascher hut: lovers of nature are going to enjoy every single one of the five routes.
+Whether it’s up to the Jamtal hut, the Faulbrunnalm, the Friedrichshafener hut, the Heidelberger hut, the Almstrüberl or the Ascher hut: lovers of nature are going to enjoy every single one of the six routes.
 And there’s every reason for that – because the hiking routes offer some truly unique experiences!
 Thanks to the different levels of difficulty, every hiker can select the route that’s perfect for them.

 The Jamtal is one of the most beautiful high valleys in the Paznaun Alps.
 It extends from Galtuer in the south to the glaciers, which can be seen from the beginning of the valley.
 Starting from the Galtuer civic centre the hiking path leads around the Menta Alp (1,657m) and the Scheiben Alp (1,833m).
 After the 3-hour hike you will find the Jamtal Hut at 2,165m, offering stunning views of the huge Jamtal glacier and its surrounding peaks.
 Towards the end of June and the beginning of July the blossoming alpine roses provide an even lovelier hiking atmosphere.